DanielBoettner/fvtt-loot-populator-npc-5e/README.md

 This module allows you to enable automatic population of loot on placed tokens in D&D5e.

 The module was inspired by [LootSheetNPC5e](https://github.com/jopeek/fvtt-loot-sheet-npc-5e) and also is only really useful when using this in tandem.
 LootSheetNPC5e adds the capability and permission handling for players to actually loot items from tokens/actors.

 Also recommended is the use of [better rolltables](https://github.com/ultrakorne/better-rolltables), it will greatly improve you experience when working with rolltables.

+### Features

+Allows you to have automated random loot on NPCs when dropping them on the scene.
+If installed and activated, it can make use of better rolltables.

+Tables can be chosen from **World** and **Compendium**.

+**Table priority when populating a token**

+1. A actor has a rolltable assigned (via lootsheetNPC5e) this table will be used.
+2. A ceature type specific table is found (but no actor specific table) - this table will be used
+3. If a general default fallback table is set (nothing else)- this table will be used

+**Tokens will not be populated when**

+* Skiplist active and creature type checked in skiplist

 ### Settings
 ![image](https://github.com/DanielBoettner/fvtt-loot-populator-npc-5e/blob/master/LP_001.png)